NormanVu/risk-analyzer/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/danielpacak/job/risk-analyzer/badge/icon)](https://buildhive.cloudbees.com/job/danielpacak/job/risk-analyzer/).

 ## Packages
-The project is composed of 2 web applications named **backend** and **frontend**.
-They communicate by exchanging SOAP messages over the HTTP(S) protocol.
-The backend application is supposed to handle computationally intensive requests, whereas the fronted is meant to render the UI.
-The reason for such a split was mainly driven by pricing models offered by cloud/hosting providers which are proportional to CPU/memory consumption of a given application.
+The project is composed of two web applications named *backend* and *frontend*.
+Those two applications communicate by exchanging SOAP messages over the HTTP(S) protocol.
+The *backend* application is supposed to handle computationally intensive requests, whereas the *fronted* application is meant to render the UI.
+The reason for such a split was driven by common pricing models offered by cloud/hosting providers which are proportional to the CPU/memory consumption of a given application.

 ## Screenshots
 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/risk-analyzer.png)